Prince Edward Island Auto Insurance Requirements

 - Second-time offense within 2 years: 30-day suspension of license

 - Third-time offense within 2 years: 90-day suspension of license

-If the offender is also convicted of impaired driving with BAC more than 0.08 then the following apply:
+If the offender is also convicted of impaired driving with a BAC of more than 0.08 then the following applies:

-- First time offense: 1 year suspension of license, at least 3 days jail time, required Driver Rehabilitation Course, $1200 fine, 1 one year enrollment in program for ignition interlock
+- First-time offense: 1-year suspension of license, at least 3 days jail time required Driver Rehabilitation Course, $1200 fine, 1 one year enrollment in the program for ignition interlock

 In case the offender chooses to drive with a suspended license then they may have to face a vehicle impoundment for 30 days or 60 days.